 The Voice is the email newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Jim Caffry, a sole practitioner in Waterbury, Vermont.
-Jim’s practice is concentrated in special needs planning and advocacy.
-One of Jim’s three children, his eleven year old son, has autism and other special needs.
+This installment was written by Special Needs Alliance member James A. Caffry, Esq., a sole practitioner in Waterbury, Vermont.
+Jim's practice is concentrated in special needs planning and advocacy.
+One of Jim's three children, his eleven year old son, has autism and other special needs.
 Jim is a current member of the Vermont Developmental Disabilities Council, and a past member of the Vermont Autism Task Force and the Vermont Act 135 Autism Planning Committee.
 You can learn more about Jim, his firm and his practice at www.caffrylaw.com.

 Parents, caregivers and advocates of children and adults with special needs are inundated with acronyms as they navigate their state’s disability systems.

 Among the acronyms they likely encounter: EPSDT-Early Periodic Screening, Diagnosis and Treatment; FIT-Family Infant & Toddler programs; IEP-Individualized Educational Program; FAPE-Free Appropriate Public Education; SSI-Supplemental Security Income; CDB-Childhood Disability Benefits; and HCBS-Home and Community Based Services.

 There are two other acronyms, however, that should become familiar in the never-ending effort to advocate for children with special needs-FOIA and APA.
 Armed with an understanding of FOIA and the APA, families and other advocates can access vast amounts of information that impacts the quality of life of people with special needs.
 Understanding FOIA and the APA will empower families and advocates to play a constructive and productive role in shaping the laws, regulations, and public policy impacting their state’s special needs community.